Mike Bartrum

-Michael Weldon Bartrum (born June 23, 1970) is an American football coach and former player who is a senior analyst and special assistant to the head coach for the Marshall Thundering Herd.
+Michael Weldon Bartrum (born June 23, 1970) is an American football coach and former player.
+He is the head football coach for the University of Rio Grande, a position he has held since 2026.
 He played professionally for 13 seasons as a long snapper and tight end in the National Football League (NFL), and was considered one of the best long snappers while he was playing.
 He played for the Kansas City Chiefs, Green Bay Packers, New England Patriots and Philadelphia Eagles.
 He retired in 2007 after suffering a neck injury in a 2006 game.

 Early life

 Bartrum attended Meigs High School in Pomeroy, Ohio and was a letterman in football, basketball, and baseball.
 In football, he passed for 1,900 yards and 24 touchdowns during his junior and senior seasons.

 College career

 Bartrum played college football at Marshall University intending to play quarterback, and that lasted all of one practice in August 1988.
 Bartrum was moved to tight end and was a redshirt in 1988, then backed up All-American Eric Ihnat in 1989.
 A knee injury in the spring game knocked him out of the 1990 season, but he returned to top form for his junior and senior seasons.
 In 1991 and 1992, he hauled in 109 receptions and 10 touchdowns, third among tight ends all-time for the Thundering Herd.
 His senior year, he played on Marshall's first Division I-AA championship team that won a then school record 12 games.
 Bartrum caught a touchdown pass to open the scoring in the 1992 NCAA Division I-AA Football Championship Game, a 31–28 win over Youngstown State, the team that had defeated Marshall in the prior season's title game.
 Bartrum was All-Southern Conference second-team TE in 1991 and first-team All-SoCon in 1992 as well as second-team All-American on The Sports Network team that same season.
 It was his tight end coach, Mark Gale, at Marshall who taught him how to play long snapper, giving him his route to the National Football League.

 In 2007, Bartrum was elected to the Marshall University Hall of Fame for his collegiate career in football and baseball.